-If a leaseholder informally asks for a lease extension you not required to negotiate or even respond.
-However our specialist lease extension team can help you negotiate a better deal – perhaps a higher premium, better ground rent terms and we can also help you negotiate and grant a lease shorter than the statutory 90 year period.
+If a leaseholder informally asks for a lease extension you are not required to negotiate or even respond.
+However, our specialist lease extension team can help you negotiate a better deal – perhaps a higher premium, better ground rent terms and we can also help you negotiate and grant a lease shorter than the statutory 90 year period.

 Sale of the freehold

 We can also help freeholders when they are approached by leaseholders looking at buying their share of the freehold, a process that is sometimes referred to as ‘freehold purchase’, ‘collective enfranchisement’ or ‘lease enfranchisement’.

 Your lease extension – dealing with a freeholder who simply won’t cooperate